spir0th/disrichie/README.md

 No, it does not violate Discord's Terms of Service.
 It's not like you're modifying the Discord webapp itself.

 ## How do I get started?
-If you wanna check it out immediately, go to the [Releases](https://github.com/gianxddddd/disrichie/releases) page.
+If you wanna check it out immediately, or just want the standalone version, go to the [Releases](https://github.com/gianxddddd/disrichie/releases) page.

-or, just do `git clone` for this repo then execute `python disrichie` (This does not build the standalone version, but rather runs disrichie from your Python interpreter)
+or, just do `git clone` for this repo then execute `python disrichie` (This runs disrichie from your Python interpreter)

-or or or, if you want the harder way that you want to smash and cry if you fail multiple times but with the most updated code, then proceed to Building section below this.

 # Building
-Wanna build the standalone version for yourself so that you cry when you fail multiple times?
+Wanna build the standalone version for yourself so that your friends don't have to install Python?
 Let's go!

 ## Requirements
 Disrichie requires the latest version of Python (or Python 3.10 at least) with the pip package manager.